GeoscienceAustralia/galileoQC/docs/source/index.md

 # Airborne Gravity Quality Control

-__galileoQC__ is a Python package for quality assurance and control of airborne gravity[^GravNote] data.
+__galileoQC__[^PrimeRef] is a Python package for quality assurance and control of airborne gravity[^GravNote] data.
 It covers both gravimetry and gradiometry from a range of instrument types and was designed for use in QC of data collected under contracts based on the Geoscience Australia Airborne Gravity Deed [^MagDeed].
 It has also proved useful in the QC of many other airborne gravity surveys.
 Some functions are provided for the QC of aeromagnetic data.

 ```{toctree}